Nothing Happens (2018)

 The Bug I Wish I Hadn’t Seen (2016)

 A proud door shouting shut first told her that there would be bugs.
 The uninvited listener wasn’t scared, not enough to be incurious; she wanted to watch them scuttle under the door, classify them, place them into their separate and contained glass jars.
-Preacher-style, she knelt beside their proud door, hands readied for the bugs, made the sign of the Cross.
+Prayer-style, she knelt beside their proud door, hands readied for the bugs, made the sign of the Cross.
 In the name of the father, the mother, and the Clandestine daughter, amen.
 A tiny ant slipped under the doorsill, nothing she hadn’t seen before, a raised voice.
 She let him pass, and ants continued under the door for a while.
 The priest’s heart remained high and distended, independent of her hopeful hands prowling over sill’s exit.
 The flow of ants trickled to a gradual honey-stop, and she was just uncrumpling from her fawn-like pose to slip away, insatiated, when the distant sound of heavy feet began to prickle her ears.
-Peering cautiously below the frame, the priest saw nothing, sat up, scratched her ankle, but the impending footsteps continued to grow.
+Peering cautiously below the frame, the devout girl saw nothing, sat up, scratched her ankle, but the impending footsteps continued to grow.
 As the steps’ thunderous notes changed from legato to staccato, so did her heart’s thumping, and it was then when she began to confuse the sounds.
 She had the sudden urge to plug her ears just before her heart stopped.
-One glistening eye, hungry, extended from under the door and she might have cried out when she saw it, but she wasn’t sure; all she felt was her ribs’ tremoring, lungs choking on flat, heavy air, as the arms, legs, knees, toes, then whole trillipede emerged.
+One glistening eye, hungry, extended from under the door and she might have let out a cry when she saw it, but she wasn’t sure; all she felt was her ribs’ tremoring, lungs choking on flat, heavy air, as the arms, legs, knees, toes, then whole trillipede emerged.
 Help me, help her, she might’ve screamed if she had not known she just couldn't; was there a fire in her ears, a flood in her eyes, and earthquake in her gut?
 One bigger, grander, meaner than the last slithered out, crawled onto her arm, and then another while she wheezed in copious amounts of her own soot, gagged as more ash smoke-stacked out of her throat.
-One by two by twelve, she tried to clog the succeeding swarms, but couldn’t move, was glued to her seat; anyways, they were too big and too fast, and then she couldn’t even keep track of them; against the grain of her arm hair, on the fragile skin behind her ears, inside of her shirt’s collar, she felt the angry itch of a million toes, and one must’ve snuck through her ear and wrapped itself around her heart because suddenly, her heart stung and sank, and her feet woke with a sudden, found themselves, and the all-knowing priest was running, running on tip-toe away from the unknowing penitents and their bugs, wishing she’d been a bit more pious and stayed away from that damned proud door.
+One by two by twelve, she tried to clog the succeeding swarms, but couldn’t move, was glued to her seat; anyways, they were too big and too fast, and then she couldn’t even keep track of them; against the grain of her arm hair, on the fragile skin behind her ears, inside of her shirt’s collar, she felt the angry itch of a million toes, and one must’ve snuck through her ear and wrapped itself around her heart because suddenly, her heart stung and sank, and her feet woke with a sudden, found themselves, and the all-knowing precant was running, running on tip-toe away from the unknowing penitents and their bugs, wishing she’d been a bit more pious and stayed away from that damned proud door.

 Abstraction 3 (2016)